marcusoftnet/marcusoftnet.github.io/_posts/2012-02-28-how-i-do-sprint-planning.md

 ### What should we do?

 We can now turn our attention to WHAT we should during the sprint.
 Now the prioritized product backlog becomes very important to the team.
-This is also a part where the product owner is indispensible.
+This is also a part where the product owner is indispensable.

 The WHEN and WHO part usually doesn’t take very long after a couple of sprints.
 Maybe 15 minutes with a prepared excel spread sheet ([attached](http://dl.dropbox.com/u/2408484/SprintPlanningTemplate.xlsx)).
 But now we need the product owner present to clarify and agree on things that we discuss.

 #### What is done?

 Firstly the team and product owner needs to agree on a definition of done.
 What does DONE mean for this team (in this sprint even).
-I usually write this down on the whiteboard or draw peoples attention to a flipchart paper that hangs from the Scrum board.
+I usually write this down on the whiteboard or draw peoples attention to a flip-chart paper that hangs from the Scrum board.
 Here’s one example:

 - The demo will be in the test environment
 - The code will be coded and reviewed